wp-plugins/jquery-collapse-o-matic/readme.txt

 2. Holy Crap!
 That other text just showed up like magic!
 Thank you Collapse-O-Matic!

 == Changelog ==

+= 1.4.7 =
+Fixed auto-expand of urls with id-anchors

 = 1.4.6 =
 * fixed JS error in 1.4.5 - GRRR